dipam7/youtube-helper/README.md

 2. Check if the video is under 20 minutes (to focus on highlight reels)

-3. Call the Gemini API to analyze if the content is likely a soccer highlights video
+3. Call the Claude API to analyze if the content is likely a soccer highlights video
+   - Uses a simple TRUE/FALSE prompt to classify video content
+   - Limits description text to first 500 characters for better API performance

+## In Progress

+- Secure API key storage implementation
+- Video transcript extraction

 ## Future Plans